abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 ### II.2.2.
 Split data to training and testing data by zone

-As we have unbalanced data for the response variable *Burnt Area*, it's important that the training data and the testing data they have similar proportion of cells containing (0) and cells containing (1).
+Recognizing the imbalanced distribution of the response variable *Burnt Area*, it is imperative to maintain a comparable proportion of cells with 'No Fire' event (0) and cells with 'Fire' event (1) in both the training and testing datasets, especially when considering each zone. </br>
-For this I used the function `initial_split()` form the package $\texttt{rsample}$ by specifiying the option `strata = BurntArea`
+To address this, I employed the `initial_split()` function from the $\texttt{rsample}$ package, utilizing the `strata = BurntArea` option for each zone.
+This ensured a stratified split for every zone, guaranteeing an equitable representation of the response variable in both the training and testing datasets.

 [*<< I. Data Analysis & Missing Data*](https://github.com/abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Fires_in_the_Amazon/blob/main/1_data_analysis_%26_missing_data/README.md)
 |